 - Develop new skills that will enhance your work.
 It’s funny—I’ve heard that publishers like to use their own contracted illustrators for picture books; but many agents prefer PB manuscripts from author/illustrators.
 It’s a paradox.
 So I’m determined to practice drawing until I’m a decent illustrator.
 (Something tells me it will be a long journey. . .)
 If I submit my stories with artwork, maybe the agents will be more likely to see their potential.

 - Resubmit pieces that have been published elsewhere, if your rights allow.
 When I freelanced in the 1990s, I sometimes sold first rights to one publication and a year later sold reprint rights to another.
 A friend in my critique group is the Queen of Reprints because she’s a serial submitter—she sends her well-crafted articles to new markets on a regular basis.
 Each of the projects on our computers (or printed out in physical files) represents many hours of effort.
 Why limit ourselves to only one payday for all that work?
 Did one of your books go out of print?
-Perhaps you can recover your rights (check your contract) and send it out to a new publisher.
+Perhaps you can recover your rights (check your contract) and send it out to a new publisher or self-publish.
 Maybe you’ve written lots of articles or blog posts on a particular topic, or personal experience pieces, that you could collect into book form.

 The hours we spend creating are precious.
 Make them count.
 We’ve done the blood, sweat, and tears thing.
 Let’s resurrect our works and market them to our advantage for multiple paychecks whenever possible.